 Whilst these are clearly defined roles, it goes without saying that many collaborations will not fit with this model.
 Having an awareness of the roles and their purpose within the culture gives you a taster of what might be achieved.

 Collaboration is not easy.
 Collaboration takes an empowered mindset, with a humble understanding of each other’s skills and talents.
 It has to be approached from a place of love and authenticity.
-Being able, to be honest about an idea, open about our misgivings and share concerns without fear of ridicule, is truly love in action.
-Mutual respect and acknowledging each other for great work as well as failed attempts build’ strong bonds.
+Being able, to be honest about an idea, open about our misgivings and share concerns without fear of ridicule, is true love in action.
+Mutual respect and acknowledging each other for great work as well as failed attempts to build’ strong bonds.

 Each person has to be aware of the context for their involvement, their reason for choosing to be there.
 That is your job as The Visionary to build the picture for them.
 Give them their reason WHY get their buy into the project and align their reason with the team.
 Get them all pulling in the same direction.

 If you are part of a great collaborative team; where you feel free to express yourself, feel valued, loved, respected and where you enjoy your work then I believe that makes for an environment where work becomes play and people don’t know what time it is – they are having too much fun!
 And we all know that when work becomes fun you never have to ‘work’ a day in your life.
-True collaboration brings benefits on so many levels, not just the project at hand but also stronger relationships, shared skills, enhanced possibility for future collaborations and a satisfaction and pride in what has been achieved.
+True collaboration brings benefits on so many levels, not just the project at hand but also stronger relationships, shared skills, enhanced the possibility for future collaborations and satisfaction and pride in what has been achieved.

 Wouldn’t you like to work in a collaborative team?

 If you would like to share or discuss collaboration more fully you are welcome to attend either a BeCollaboration meeting

 Or join the discussion at our online platform BeCollaboration Global